-The standard Medicare payroll tax is 2.9%, half of which may be paid by your employer, leaving your share at 1.45%.
+THE STANDARD MEDICARE payroll tax is 2.9%, half of which may be paid by your employer, leaving your share at 1.45%.
 Add that to the 6.2% Social Security tax and you get the total 7.65% payroll tax.
-If you have a high income, you will notice that the Social Security tax stops getting collected once you hit that year’s threshold, which for 2017 would be $127,200.
+If you have a high income, you will notice that the Social Security tax stops getting collected once you hit that year’s threshold, which is set at $168,600 for 2024.
 But there’s no cap on the Medicare tax, which is collected on every dollar you earn.

 Net investment income includes your realized capital gains, dividends and interest, though not interest from municipal bonds.
 Let’s say you realize a long-term capital gain that would otherwise be taxed at 15%.
 Now, you will also pay an additional 3.8%, bringing the total tax on the gain to 18.8%.
 Here’s more salt for the wound: The income thresholds aren’t indexed for inflation.
 That means that, in the years ahead, more folks will find themselves paying the 3.8% Medicare tax.